Stanford-ORB: A Real-World 3D Object Inverse Rendering Benchmark: Benchmarking State-of-the-Art Methods

 \myparagraph{Novel Scene Relighting.} We evaluate the quality of material decomposition through the task of relighting under \emph{novel} scenes with the ground-truth environment lighting.
 To do this, we take decomposed results on one training scene and render them in the other 2 scenes with the respective ground-truth lighting.
+Note that IDR, NeRF, and Neural-PIL use implicit lighting or appearance representations and cannot directly support relighting.
+Hence, we do not evaluate relighting for these methods.
 We adopt three widely-used metrics to compare the rendered relit images against the ground-truth images: Peak Signal-to-Noise Ratio (\textbf{PSNR}), Structural Similarity Index Measure (\textbf{SSIM})~\cite{wang2004image}, and Learned Perceptual Image Patch Similarity (\textbf{LPIPS})~\cite{zhang2018unreasonable}.
 Since there is an inherent scale ambiguity in material and lighting decomposition, we follow PhySG~\cite{physg2021} and adapt all metrics to be scale-invariant by rescaling the predictions with an optimized scale for each RGB channel.
-Specifically, given the ground-truth image $I_\text{gt}$ and the predicted image $I_\text{pred}$, we rescale the prediction to be $I^\prime_\text{pred} = \{\textrm{argmin}_s (\lVert I^i_\text{gt} - s I^i_\text{pred}\rVert^2) \cdot I^i_\text{pred}\}_{i=\text{R},\text{G},\text{B}}$ before computing the metrics.
+Specifically, given the ground-truth image $I_\text{gt}$ and the predicted image $I_\text{pred}$, we rescale the prediction to $I^\prime_\text{pred} = \{\textrm{argmin}_s (\lVert I^i_\text{gt} - s I^i_\text{pred}\rVert^2) \cdot I^i_\text{pred}\}_{i=\text{R},\text{G},\text{B}}$ before computing the metrics.

 We report PSNR in both HDR and LDR (after the standard sRGB tone mapping), denoted as PSNR-H and PSNR-L, respectively.
 The HDR values are clamped to a maximum of $4$ to suppress the effects of over-saturated pixels (\eg mirror reflection of the sun).
 SSIM and LPIPS are computed with LDR values.
 In cases where the baselines fail to converge during training, we use a constant gray image to represent the prediction.
-The results are summarized in \cref{fig:quantitative,tab:benchmark}.
-Note that IDR, NeRF, and Neural-PIL use implicit lighting or appearance representations, and cannot directly support relighting with ground-truth environment maps.
-Hence, we do not evaluate relighting for these methods.